chartbeat-labs/ottla/README.md

 (def cli-options
   [["-m" "--memcached-cluster HOST:PORT" "..."]])

-;; Create a record which impliments the AutocommittingOttlaMachine protocol.
+;; Create a record which impliments the OttlaMachine protocol.
 (defrecord FooMachine []
   ottla/OttlaMachine
-  ottla/AutocommittingOttlaMachine
   ;; Define an init function that runs once with the FooMachine (this) and the ;; parsed command-line options (options) and returns the newly initalized ;; FooMachine (a record which can be treated like an immutable hash-map).